On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction

-where $\mathscr{K}=u'_2/u'_1-1$ can be defined as the density inertial coefficient. \citet{yu2020two} found that for a fixed density ratio between the bubble and ambient air (or the same Atwood number), $u'_2/u'_1$ is constant and is approximately 1.42 for helium bubble in the air under the different shock strength scenarios (also see inserted figure~\ref{fig: ma scale}(b)).
-By substituting compression rate $\eta$ (\ref{eq: tm-Ma-2}), circulation $\Gamma$ (\ref{eq: tm-Ma-3}) and SBV induced inertial velocity difference $\Delta U$ (\ref{eq: tm-Ma-4}) into (\ref{eq: tm-Ma-1}), we obtain:

-This shows not only a complicated dependence on Mach number but also on diffusivity $\mathscr{D}^{1/4}$, Atwood number $|A_t|^{1/2}$ and the density inertial coefficient $\mathscr{K}^{1/4}$.
-The theoretical mixing time for passive scalar SBI (\ref{eq: t-s*}) can be expanded in the same way as:
+This shows not only a complicated dependence on Mach number but also on diffusivity and Atwood number.
+Moreover, the theoretical mixing time for passive scalar SBI (\ref{eq: t-s*}) equals to $t_m^*=\widetilde{t}_m^*({At}^+=0)$.

-The proposed scaling by \citet{marble1990shock} is plotted in figure~\ref{fig: ma scale}(a) against the mixing time measured from VD and PS SBI in table~\ref{tab: t_m}.
-The prediction in (\ref{eq: marble scaling}) that a small amount increase of shock strength leads to a large decrease in mixing time is reasonable for the lower Mach number.
-However, the deviation occurs in high Mach number, showing the underestimation of $1/(Ma^2-1)$ scaling.
-The theoretical model (\ref{eq: tm-Ma-5}) and (\ref{eq: tm-Ma-6}) is also compared.
-Good quantitative agreement is found with the simulation and the model.
-The shock's influence on the mixing time is weakening since the mixing time can hardly decrease further in higher shock strength.
-In the low shock Mach number region, the exitance of SBV enhanced stretching causes a shorter characteristic mixing time than the one (\ref{eq: marble scaling}) predicted.
-In other words, lower shock impingement with lower pressure loss can condense the mixing time by amplifying the density difference between the mixture and ambient air.
+The scaling proposed by \citet{marble1990shock} is plotted in figure~\ref{fig: ma scale} against the mixing time evaluated for VD and PS SBI in table~\ref{tab: t_m}.
+The prediction in (\ref{eq: marble scaling}) that a small increase in shock strength leads to a large decrease in mixing time is reasonable for lower Mach numbers.
+However, deviation occurs in a high Mach number, showing the underestimation of the $1/(Ma^2-1)$ scaling.
+The theoretical model (\ref{eq: tm-Ma-5}) is also compared.
+Good quantitative agreement is found between the simulation and the model.
+As for shock Mach number effect, the shock's influence on the mixing time is weakening since the mixing time can hardly decrease further for higher shock strength.
+In the low shock Mach number region, the existence of SBV-enhanced stretching causes a shorter characteristic mixing time than the one (\ref{eq: marble scaling}) predicted.
+In other words, weaker shock impingement with lower pressure loss can condense the mixing time by amplifying the density difference between the mixture and ambient air.

-Here, we may define the ratio between the VD mixing time (\ref{eq: t_b*}) and PS mixing time (\ref{eq: t-s*}) as a mixing enhancement number:
+Here, we may define the ratio between the VD mixing time~(\ref{eq: t_b*}) and PS mixing time~(\ref{eq: t-s*}) as a mixing enhancement number:

-Expanding the equation as shock Mach number, Atwood number and density inertial coefficient, we obtain: